 Oral sex certainly occurred long before 20th or 21st century porn, or the advent of anything we identify as pornography.
 We can find references to oral sex -- and other kinds of sex -- in ancient India, China, Japan, Greece, Egypt, Rome, Mesopotamia and other areas.
 In some areas or periods of human history, oral sex is documented as something taboo or disdainful, in others as something revered and pleasurable, and in others still, without any or a whole lot of value judgment at all.
 We've got no reason to believe that oral sex is something people have only learned to do via pornography than we do people have only learned about intercourse through pornography, or grooming via modern advertising.

-The technical term we currently use for oral sex for men (blowjobs), fellatio, itself dates back to the late 1800's.
+The technical term we currently use for oral sex on penises (blowjobs), fellatio, itself dates back to the late 1800's.
 The slang term "going down on," is apparently from around the turn of the last century.
 The term "blowjob" was first recorded in the early 1960's, but dates a little further back than that in common use.
 The term "giving head" was popularized in the 1950's.
-Oral sex also isn't just about fellatio for men.
-Oral sex can be -- and has been for a long, long time -- receptive for women too: the technical term we currently use for that, cunnilingus, also dates back to the late 1800's.
+Oral sex also isn't just about fellatio for people with penises.
+Oral sex can be -- and has been for a long, long time -- receptive for people with vulvas too: the technical term we currently use for that, cunnilingus, also dates back to the late 1800's.
 As well, another form of oral sex, analingus -- sexual stimulation of the anus by the mouth -- is also a practice we can be sure existed before anything close to just recently.

 Of course, whether oral sex came about thousands of years ago or yesterday, whether animals do it or not, there have always been and remain personal preferences in the matter, and whether or not you engage in or enjoy oral sex is totally your call.